7adidaz/E7fazly/e7fazly's docs & notes/implementation.md

 - directories
     - should /dir/all get the directories at level 0 ???
     - if a user tried to update his base_directory, it should fail //TODO
+    - since dragable items are allowed, one should allow to the update of multiple